 An override accident can occur when a commercial truck rear-ends a smaller vehicle.
 In a rear-end trucking accident, sometimes the truck can propel the smaller car forward and cause additional collisions.
 In other cases, the truck could roll over the smaller car and cause an override accident.
 This could crush, injure and kill the occupants of the passenger vehicle.
 A truck driver could prevent override accidents by leaving an adequate following distance, not speeding, paying attention to the road and properly applying the brakes.

 After any type of trucking accident in Colorado, victims may be able to file injury claims against the trucking company.
 Truck companies will be legally responsible for accidents their negligent or reckless drivers cause, as well as those that stem from inadequate trucking maintenance.
 A lawsuit against the company could end in financial compensation for economic and noneconomic damages.
-To learn more about your options for legal recourse after a collision, speak with a Denver trucking accident lawyer.
+To learn more about your options for legal recourse after a collision, speak with a Denver truck accident lawyer.